 —a puzzle wrapped in a mystery inside an enigma.

 (Right: photograph of painting of EDSN Gen. Pedro

 Altamirano, kind courtesy of Walter C. Sandino)

-and functionally illiterate, Pedrón showed an
+large and thick in physique, and functionally illiterate, Pedrón showed an

-unparalleled ability to elude his pursuers.
-From
+unparalleled ability to elude his pursuers and wage a

 the beginning to the end of the war, and despite